awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

    AS TASK_ID FROM DUAL;
 ```

-In each example, the `SELECT` statement returns the ID of the task in a `VARCHAR2` data type\.

 The following example downloads all of the files in the folder `myfolder/` in the Amazon S3 bucket named `mys3bucket` to the `DATA_PUMP_DIR` directory\.
 Use the prefix parameter setting to specify the Amazon S3 folder\.

 ```